9 Methods for Generating Business Blog Ideas

 Writing content for your company is a lot like eating asparagus; either you like it or you don’t.
 Even if you do enjoy writing about topics to help engage readers, it can really be problematic when it comes to finding a good or suitable topic to write about that is within your company’s expertise.

 Many businesses are even obligated to get a blog post out there every weekday.
 If you’re shocked by how much work goes into a certain blog, just know that they are getting their material from various other sources.
-You could be doing the same, and with all the methods for generating business blog ideas at your disposal, you can have a blog that is rich with information by the week.
+You could be doing the same, and with all the methods for generating business blog ideas at your disposal, you can have a blog that is rich with information by the end of the week.
 Here are nine methods to help you come up with clever ideas for your blog.

 1. Observe Your Competition